vgs-samples/magtek-demo/README.md

-# Demo for Very Good Security (VGS Collect.js) and Magtek card reader integration
+## Demo for Very Good Security (VGS Collect.js) and Magtek Card Reader Integration

 ## How to run:
 This Demo works only on windows platform.